-СоА Description Mainline tunnels (Stage 1) Rozelle interchange (Stage 2) Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) AS3580.9.8-2008, Methods for the Sampling and Analysis of Ambient Air - Determination of Suspended Particulate Matter - PM10 Continuous Direct Mass Method using Tapered Element Oscillating Microbalance Analyser (Standards Australia, 2008).
-AS 3580.9.13-2013, Methods for the Sampling and Analysis of Ambient Air - Determination of Suspended Particulate Matter - PM2.5 Continuous Direct Mass Method using a Tapered Element Oscillating Microbalance Analyser (Standards Australia, 2013).
-TBD - location for meteorological monitoring station(s) to be representative of weather conditions likely to occur in the vicinity of the Haberfield, Rozelle (including the Rozelle Rail Yards and Victoria Road) and Campbell Road ventilation outlets.
+- 1. Approved Methods for the Sampling and Analysis of Air Pollutants in New South Wales (EPA, 2007) or as otherwise agreed by EPA. - 2.
+AS3580.9.8-2008, Methods for the Sampling and Analysis of Ambient Air Determination of Suspended Particulate Matter PM10 Continuous Direct Mass Method using Tapered Element Oscillating Microbalance Analyser (Standards Australia, 2008). - 3.
+AS 3580.9.13-2013, Methods for the Sampling and Analysis of Ambient Air Determination of Suspended Particulate Matter PM2.5 Continuous Direct Mass Method using a Tapered Element Oscillating Microbalance Analyser (Standards Australia, 2013).

+4. TBD - location for meteorological monitoring station(s) to be representative of weather conditions likely to occur in the vicinity of the Haberfield, Rozelle (including the Rozelle Rail Yards and Victoria Road) and Campbell Road ventilation outlets.
 5. Appropriately modified to include size selective inlet for PM2.5 or as otherwise approved by the EPA.
 E25 The monitoring locations must be selected with the objective of achieving like-to-like comparison of monitoring results with available pre-construction data.
 The locations must also allow for the review of the accuracy of predicted environmental outcomes discussed in the documents referred to in Condition A1 against monitored air quality as part of the environmental audit required under Condition A36.
 The location of the monitoring stations must be agreed to by the AQCCC and subject to landowner's and occupier's agreement.
-The establishment and operation of the monitoring stations is to be undertaken in accordance with recognised Australian standards and undertaken by an organisation accredited by NATA for this purpose and approved by Applicable Applicable Not Applicable the Secretary in consultation with the EPA and the AQCCC.
+The establishment and operation of the monitoring stations is to be undertaken in accordance with recognised Australian standards and undertaken by an organisation accredited by NATA for this purpose and approved by the Secretary in consultation with the EPA and the AQCCC.
 The quality of the monitoring results must be assured through a NATA accredited process prior to the data being considered as a basis for compliance/auditing purposes.

-CoA Description Mainline tunnels (Stage 1) Rozelle interchange (Stage 2) Rozelle Interchange Pedestrian and Cyclist Improvement Strategy (E58) (Stage 3) E26 The Proponent must commence monitoring for at least 12 continuous months prior to operation and continue monitoring for at least two (2) years following the commencement of operation.
+Applicable Applicable Not Applicable Not Applicable E26 The Proponent must commence monitoring for at least 12 continuous months prior to operation and continue monitoring for at least two (2) years following the commencement of operation.
 At the conclusion of the two (2) year operational monitoring period, the Proponent must review the need for the continued use of ambient monitoring stations in consultation with the AQCCC and EPA.
 Closure or discontinued use of an ambient monitoring station will require the approval of the Secretary.
-Applicable Applicable Not Applicable E27 The Proponent must develop and implement a reporting system for ventilation outlet, in-tunnel and ambient limits.
+Applicable Applicable Not Applicable Not Applicable E27 The Proponent must develop and implement a reporting system for ventilation outlet, in-tunnel and ambient limits.
 The reporting system must be approved by the Secretary and fully implemented and operational prior to operation.
 Minimum analytical reporting requirements for air pollution monitoring stations must be as specified in the Approved Methods for the Sampling and Analysis of Air Pollutants in NSW (EPA, 2007, or as updated).
-Applicable Applicable Not Applicable E28 Results of hourly updated real-time monitoring and relevant meteorological data must be provided on a website in an easy to interpret format.
+Applicable Applicable Not Applicable Not Applicable E28 Results of hourly updated real-time monitoring and relevant meteorological data must be provided on a website in an easy to interpret format.
 This data must be preliminary until a quality assurance check has been undertaken by a person or organisation, who is accredited by NATA for this purpose.
-Applicable Applicable Not Applicable E29 The availability of monitoring data must be conveyed to the local community by way of newsletter (including translation into common community languages in the area) and newspaper advertisement at least one month prior to the commencement of operation.
-Applicable Applicable Not Applicable
+Applicable Applicable Not Applicable Not Applicable